HomeOfVapourSynthEvolution/VapourSynth-BM3D/README.md

 - matrix:<br />
     Matrix coefficients for Gray, YUV or YCoCg input, default 2.<br />
     Since the YUV color space is unnormalized, the actual sigma used inside BM3D will be normalized according to the matrix coefficients.
 This is important!
 It can significantly affect the final results.<br />
+    This normalization only plays a part when initializing the filter, thus I cannot employ the frame properties such as "_Matrix" for it.<br />
+    In case matrix is not properly set for BM3D with OPP input, bm3d.RGB2OPP attachs a property "BM3D_OPP=1" to its output frame.
+If this property is presented but matrix is not set to 100, the GetFrame function of BM3D will return an error message.<br />
     The number is as specified in ISO/IEC 14496-10, with an additional one for OPP.<br />
       - 0 - GBR
       - 1 - bt709